drcjar/ipfjes-thesis/source/14_chapter_6.md

 ### Statistical analysis
 Unconditional logistic regression was used to analyse 'any' vs 'no' asbestos exposure and categories of cumulative exposure adjusting for age, smoking status and recruiting centre as part of a prespecified analysis (clinicaltrials.gov NCT03211507).

+In a planned secondary analysis we investigated for possibile interaction between asbestos exposure and rs35705950 genotype.

-In an unplanned secondary analysis we used logistic regression to investigate metal, wood, and stone dust exposure (self-reported occupational exposure), and rs35705950 genotype-exposure interactions.
+In unplanned secondary analysis we used logistic regression to investigate metal, wood, and stone dust exposure (self-reported occupational exposure), and rs35705950 genotype-exposure interactions.
 Sensitivity analysis of distance to centre was also performed because we expected cases to live further away from the hospital that controls on average (as IPF care is centralised to a select number of specialist centres) and we hypothesised that distance from the hospital might be associated with likelihood of exposure to asbestos.
 We used Pearson's correlation coefficient to investigate associations between individual variables, such as distance from hospital and fibre-ml.year asbestos exposure estimates.
 We used ordinal logistic regression to investigate the relationship between mMRC dyspnoea score and measures of asbestos exposure.

+In the course of this work I learned that the minor allele of rs35705950 was associated with asbestosis[@Platenburg2020], that smoking and asbestos exposure interact significantly in asbestosis[@Mossman1998], and that this interaction is likely to be mediated by NLRP3 inflammasome activation[@Dostert2008]; a process which results in increased MUC5b expression.
+This led me to hypothesise that there may be an interaction between rs35705950, asbestos, and smoking.
+To test this hypothesis I stratified by genotype and investigated interaction between smoking and occupational asbestos exposure using unconditional logistic regression.

 <!--
 https://journals.lww.com/epidem/Abstract/1999/03000/Case_Only_Design_to_Measure_Gene_Gene_Interaction_.14.aspx#pdf-link